quantumgraph/qgprofiler/README.md

 QGProfiler takes 2 arguments:
  - name for the program (this will be the root name of the stack)
- - output filename with path (the filename should end with .json or .xml; if path is not specified than it generates in the current folder)
+ - output filename with path (the filename should end with .json or .xml; if path is not specified than it generates in the current folder with the given file name)

 This class contains few functions which can be used to evaluate the time taken by each function/module and the number of times the same function/module has been called.
 The time taken is determined by using simple ```push('name')``` (name can be function name / db query / class module / etc.)and ```pop()``` when the execution of the function is done.
 After the end of the program user has to call ```end()``` to end the root program time and then ```generate_file()``` is used for generating either xml or json file.
 By default QGProfiler will not round the number of values while generate_file to get maximum precision, you can round those values by passing an argument like ```generate_file(rounding_no=6)``` or just ```generate_file(6)```.